litestar-org/litestar/docs/usage/responses.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When retrieving paginated data from the database using SQLAlchemy, the Paginator instance requires an SQLAlchemy session instance to make queries.
-This can be achieved with :ref:`dependency injection <usage/dependency-injection:dependency kwargs>`
+This can be achieved with :doc:`/usage/dependency-injection`

 .. literalinclude:: /examples/pagination/using_offset_pagination_with_sqlalchemy.py
     :caption: Offset Pagination With SQLAlchemy